The display shows L1 or 'LO', and the smoker will not reach the set temperature; the temperature reading may be stuck very low.

 Steps:

-- Check sensor placement: Verify that the RTD probe is fully inserted into the cook chamber and not pulled back into the insulation or cabinet wall.
+- Check sensor placement.
+Verify that the RTD probe is fully inserted into the cook chamber and not pulled back into the insulation or cabinet wall.

-- Inspect and reseat connector: Remove the rear panel and locate the RTD connector on the main control board.
+- Inspect and reseat the connector: Remove the rear panel and locate the RTD connector on the main control board.
 Unplug and replug it to ensure a solid connection.

-- Test sensor resistance: With the sensor disconnected, measure its resistance at room temperature and compare to specifications.
+- Test sensor resistance: With the sensor disconnected, measure its resistance at room temperature and compare it to specifications.
 A significantly higher than normal resistance can cause low readings.

-Repair: Replace the RTD temperature sensor probe if resistance is out of spec or intermittent.
+Repair: Replace the RTD temperature sensor probe if the resistance is out of spec or intermittent.
 If a new sensor does not resolve L1/LO, the main control board may require replacement.

 Repair Difficulty